BackwardsHat/COP4656_Project/README.txt

---Summary
+# iCarPool
+COP4656 Class Project

-The iCarpoolForSchool app is an Uber-like app designed with the purpose of acting as a carpool service for students.
+iCarpoolForSchool is an Uber-like iPhone app designed with the purpose of acting as a carpool service for students.